opencog/atomspace/Design-Notes.md

       (... producers ...))
 ```
 The output of the execution is not routed "anywhere", it just arrives
-at the unspecified, anaonymous location of "here and now".
+at the unspecified, anonymous location of "here and now".

 The `CollectionOf` provides a way of wiring single-output streams into
 place: